 The New Central Hotel is located at 1412 Market Street in the Mid-Market District.
 This four-story hotel features 15 tourist and 105 residential guestrooms, for a total of 120 rooms.
 However, all guestrooms had been used as student housing, renting for approximately \$900 to \$1,000 per month.
 It was closed to occupants at the time of inspection in order to undergo a renovation prior to re-opening as a budget transient-only hotel.
 All guestrooms are receiving new paint and carpet, and furniture is being cleaned and repaired.
 The renovation began in May of 2015, and is anticipated to be complete by October 1.
-The property features a communal kitchen on the fourth floor and shared bathrooms, although each guestroom includes a sink.
-Guestrooms are much smaller in size than traditional guestrooms, and feature minimal furnishings.
+The property features a communal kitchen on the fourth floor and shared bathrooms, although each guestrooms, and feature minimal furnishings.